fastrgv/RufasSok/README.md

 * Added a utility screen to choose a solution method for hbox.

-**ver 2.6.7 -- 26nov2025**

-* Added a countdown during long hbox autosolver waits.
-* Added more information to help screens.
-* Added b-key display of box-invalid locations.
-* Improved user friendliness by skipping problematic levels rather than aborting.
-* Increased the puzzle size capacity to 128 boxes and 64 rows & cols.
-* In single-file mode there is a new and valuable capability to read an external solution file that will enable a single-step playback.
-* Corrected status counters.

 See complete revision history at end of file.

 -----------------------------------------------------------------

 ## RufaSok Introduction

-This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game platform with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.
+This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game platform with 3 embedded solvers designed to help you to learn to solve puzzles on your own.
 It includes a reverse game option where the boxes must be pulled back from their goals to their original positions.

 The forward platform is called "forsok".
 Its objective is to push all the movable boxes onto their goals.
 And the embedded solvers can help you a little, or a lot, when you get stuck.